 Although you don’t want to do extensive downhill training because it can put excessive stress on your knees and shins, downhill strides can help you increase your running cadence.

-When your body is working with gravity, it’s easier to increase your next leg down and stride frequency.
+When your body is working with gravity, it’s easier to increase your stride frequency.

 Run each stride with the fastest turnover you can handle, accelerating throughout the duration of the hill until you’re at the bottom.
 Complete 4-6 reps.